David Garrick Between Tragedy and Comedy: Legacy

 Garrick's 1775 play The Theatrical Candidates alludes to the painting when the two main characters Tragedy and Comedy enter into a dispute, and the character Harlequin interjects and argues the audience prefers him over both of them.
 The painting possibly helped inspire Henry Fuseli's painting "The Infant Shakespeare between Tragedy and Comedy".

 The painting became one of Reynolds's most studied and well-known works.
 On 16 April 2018, a Twitter user called the painting "the 18th century equivalent" of the distracted boyfriend meme, a 2017 internet meme based on a 2015 stock photograph depicting a disloyal man and two women.
 The comparison went viral and eventually, other social media users started using the painting as a meme similar to the distracted boyfriend meme.

+The painting was acquired by the Rothschild family and housed at Waddesdon Manor; after the death of Jacob Rothschild in 2024, the painting was given to the National Trust under the acceptance in lieu scheme and remains at Waddeson where it has been on display since 1995.